 Photo by Brianna Capozzi via Npr.org

-Before watching her latest documentary, I’ll admit: I had her all wrong.
-But Karol G: Tomorrow was Beautiful showed me another side of her.
+Before watching her latest documentary, I have to admit that I had her all wrong.
+Karol G: Tomorrow was Beautiful showed me another side of her.
 I saw how hard she worked, how deeply she feels, and how boldly she represents Latinas around the world.
-You better go girl!
-So when I heard she was releasing Tropicoqueta, I was hyped.
+I was excited when I found out she was releasing Tropicoqueta.

-And she delivered.
-In her new album, released on June 20, 2025, she didn’t limit herself to reggaeton: the genre that brought her global recognition.
-Instead, she gave herself permission to explore across merengue, Latin pop, dembow, bachata, vallenato, cumbia, and more.
-What stood out to me most was how she embedded references and inspiration from el pasado.
-It was a thoughtful nod to her roots, while offering a fresh perspective that felt entirely her own.
+In her new album, released on June 20, 2025, she gave herself permission to explore genres outside of reggaeton like merengue, Latin pop, dembow, bachata, vallenato, cumbia, and more.
+What stood out to me most was how she smoothly embedded references and inspiration from the past.
+It was a thoughtful homage to her roots that offered a fresh perspective yet felt entirely her.

 That’s the thing about creative identity that often gets overlooked.
 People think not having a niche means you’re inconsistent.
 But there’s a difference between being scattered and being layered.
-Karol G’s songs sound a little different, but her true essence is the same.
-She welcomed listeners with the constant themes of empowerment, emotion, boldness throughout every track.
-That’s not about genre.
-That’s true passion, purpose, and creative storytelling.
+Karol G’s new album was clearly different than anything she’s done before, but her true essence in the lyrics and vibe remained the same.
+You hear her signature themes of empowerment, vulnerability, and boldness shine through in every track.

-As someone who has worn many creative hats—storyteller, designer, photographer, blogger—I’ve struggled with this idea myself.
+As someone who has worn many creative hats, I’ve always struggled with this idea myself.
 I’ve felt the pressure to pick a niche, to brand myself in a way that’s easy to understand, and simple to market.
 But what I’ve come to realize is that my work has never really been about one thing.
 It’s been about telling stories, being relatable, and building connections.
 It’s been about showing up as my whole self behind Fierceday, even if that self evolves overtime.

 Honor Your Range